 There are two ways to change your IP address:

-- To change your IP permanently, you can file a request with your internet service provider;
+- To change your IP permanently, you can file a request with your ISP;

 - To change your IP temporarily, use a VPN.
 As soon as you connect to a VPN server, the IP address changes to that of the server.
-As long as you’re using a VPN, you’ll have a different IP.
+So long as you’re using a VPN, you’ll have an IP different from your actual IP address.

 How do I know if my IP is leaking?

-If you want to know if your VPN is leaking your IP address, you can always run a VPN test.
-However, if you’re accessing the internet without a VPN or anything similar, your IP will always show up everywhere – it’s not leaking, it’s just how it works.
+If you want to know if your VPN is leaking your IP address, you can run an IP address checker.
+However, if you’re accessing the internet without a VPN or other IP-changing methods, your IP will always show up everywhere — it’s not leaking.
+That’s just how it works.